Battle of Banja Luka: Hekimoğlu Ali Pasha arrives to help

-The main battle
+Main battle

 As soon as troops under the command of Hekimoğlu Ali Pasha attacked the Austrian army on the morning of 4 August, the defenders began to attack on the left bank of the Vrbas.
 Austrian troops, under the command of Baranyay, repelled the onslaught of the defenders.
 During the battle, the Austrian officers deviated from the plan set by Hildburghausen, thereby unknowingly assisting the defenders; a big mistake was made by Baranyay for not deploying his infantry.
 One part of the Austrian army was not following the original orders, so a disturbance was caused in their ranks, and it was not possible for the army to establish a single infantry line.
 Bosniak cavalry used this and attacked the Austrian army center, causing them great losses.

 When the defenders managed to occupy the pontoon bridge, the Austrian troops on the left bank of the Vrbas began to retreat.
 Mehmed Pasha, who noticed this, attacked fiercely the Austrian troops who were still resisting.

 Hildburghausen ordered his troops to reinforce the left bank of the Vrbas, thereby aiding Baranyay.
 This move by Hildburghausen was later regarded as a major mistake of his, as it turned out that Baranyay was strategically incapable and unable to use these reinforcements.

 The Austrian army on the left bank of the Vrbas was trying to escape by crossing the river, but many were non-swimmers and drowned in the river.
 Five soldiers each held the horses' tail to cross the river. he right wing offered even considerable resistance; the defenders carried out five attacks during the day.
 On the evening of 4 August, Hildburghausen ordered a withdrawal.